-In the last week or so of the EU referendum there has been some excitement about polling which suggests that Leave have noticeably taken the lead.
+In the last week of the EU referendum polling suggests that Leave is ahead.

-Professor John Curtice, a polling analyst from Strathclyde University, has just given a presentation on EU referendum polling in which he says that the polls have not been shifting decisively, but that they have in fact been “extraordinary stable” in recent months.
+Professor John Curtice, a polling analyst from Strathclyde University, has just given a presentation on EU referendum polling in which he says that the polls have been “extraordinary stable” in recent months.